 Storage of samples

-The American College of Medical Genetics statement on storage of samples (not specific to newborn screening).
+The American College of Medical Genetics statement on storage and use of genetic materials (not specific to newborn screening).

 Policy Statement on the retention, storage and use of sample cards from newborn screening programs developed by a joint subcommittee of the Human Genetics Society of Australasia and the Division of Paediatrics of the Royal Australasian College of Physicians.